 Table of Contents_

 You may prefer more bass volume in your games than treble and vice versa.
-So while you mess with the sound of your gaming headphone, you might want to learn how to disable the echo on a gaming headset as well.
+Also, read our article if you need to know how to fix the treble on a gaming headset.
+So while you mess with the sound of your gaming headphone, you might also want to learn how to disable the echo on a gaming headset.

 To equalize your gaming headset, you will need a pair of headphones with accompanying software on your computer or phone.
+Additionally, you can learn how to improve headphone quality for a gaming headset with an amp.
 Therefore, you should have a computer or mobile device for the application, your gaming headphones (with cable for wired headsets,) your USB cable (if you have a wireless headset,) and a mouse or trackpad.

 Buy a headset with downloadable software to use as an equalizer.